superboxes/image-sorter/README.md

 2. **Let it do its thing.** (It'll sort their bytes by the BGR values (Blue Green Red) ensuring maximum sortedness)
 3. **Enjoy your newly sorted images.** (And maybe treat yourself to a virtual high-five.)

-**So, what are you waiting for?** Download BPM Image BGR Sorter today and give your images the sorting they deserve!
+**So, what are you waiting for?** Download BMP Image BGR Sorter today and give your images the sorting they deserve!

 ## Examples